Compare business electricity rates

 What should I consider when switching business electricity suppliers?

-- Whether you’ll have to pay any additional costs, like maintenance charges.
+• Wether you’ll have to pay any additional costs, like maintenance charges

-- If the business contract offers a ‘cooling-off’ period if you change your mind after agreeing a contract.
+• Whether the supplier offers a ‘cooling-off’ period if you change your mind after agreeing a business contract.
+However, most suppliers don’t offer this for businesses

 How can I reduce the cost of my business electricity?